Meet Richard Rekhy who went from a mid-sized accounting firm to becoming the CEO at KPMG India

 Getting acceptability from the team initially was challenging.
 However, as true leaders lead by example and inspire teams to follow them, I did what I was good at and that was – being my natural self.
 Within a few months, I got respect from the team and in fact, it even went beyond that.

-Here I learnt how important it is to have a good understanding of clients’ needs and to become a trusted advisor.
-I gave my best every day and tried to put myself in the client's shoes and give them the time and energy deserved.
+Here I learned how important it is to have a good understanding of a client’s needs and to become a trusted advisor.
+I gave my best every day and tried to put myself in the client’s shoes and give them the time and energy deserved.

 After all, the client should be hearing from you what they would not have anticipated – an insight or data that would help grow their businesses or deal with an issue in a meaningful way.

-At Arthur Andersen, I transformed into a leader and learnt how to think big, never to compromise on quality, always to believe in yourself – that you are the best.
+At Arthur Andersen, I transformed into a leader and learned how to think big, never to compromise on quality, and always to believe in yourself – that you are the best.

 Also, one must always think out of the box and be innovative.
 Delighting the clients was a given.